 Whether it’s a ransomware attack denying access to your IT systems, a hardware failure, or even an office fire – as little as an hour of downtime can cost your business thousands of pounds.

 With the best backup solution available in place, you can roll back your IT systems to a clean version within the hour, and some even allow for instant virtualisation of your business systems in the Cloud.
 Most enterprise-grade backup solutions are highly-customisable and allow for frequent backups to mitigate against data loss.

-Backup and BCDR should therefore be a priority.
+Backup and BCDR should therefore be a priority – it is a vital tactic to help you improve your cyber security.
 A business-as-usual approach saves money for your business and establishes a reputation in your supply chain as a trusted data protection partner.